cyberark/cyberark-aws-auto-onboarding/README.md

 # Deleting the solution

+Delete StackSet

+- Open CloudFormation Service in the region that you deployed the following CFs:
+- From StackSet choose that stack for CyberArk-AOB-MultiRegion-StackSet.json
+- In Actions drop down list, click on "Delete stacks from StackSet"
+- In Account numbers enter the current Account ID (Secondary Account ID)
+- In Specify regions press on "Add all regions"
+- Press on "Next"
+- in next page press on "Submit"
+- Verify that new operation is in "Running" state, in type "DELETE"
+- Wait until Operation shows "SUCCEEDED"
+- Again - From Stacks choose that stack for CyberArk-AOB-MultiRegion-StackSet.json
+- From Actions choose "Delete StackSet"

+Delete the CloudFormation

+- Open CloudFormation Service in the region that you deployed the following CFs:
+- CyberArk-AOB-MutliRegion-CF.json
+- From Stacks choose that stack for CyberArk-AOB-MutliRegion-CF.json
+- press Delete
+- Wait until finished (you can hit the refresh button to view progress)

 There is a known issue with auto-deleting the network interface of a Lambda deployed in an existing VPC.
 Therefore, follow these steps when deleting the stack:

 1. Wait for the following status event in the cloud formation log: